singularityhub/docker2singularity/README.md

               -w: non-production writable image (ext3)

               Default is squashfs (recommended)

 ```

 ### Options

 **Image Format**

- - `default` (no arguments specified) gives you a squashfs (`*.simg`) image.
+ - `squashfs` (no arguments specified) gives you a squashfs (`*.simg`) image.
 This is a compressed, reliable, and read only format that is recommended for production images.
- - `-f` builds your image into a sandbox folder.
+ - `sandbox` (`-f`) builds your image into a sandbox **folder**.
 This is ideal for development, as it will produce a working image in a folder on your system.
- - `-w` builds an older format (ext3) image (`*.img`) with `--writable`.
+ - `ext3` (`-w`) builds an older format (ext3) image (`*.img`).
 This format is not recommended for production images as we have observed degradation of the images over time, and they tend to be upwards of 1.5x to 2x the size of squashfs.

-Note that you are able to convert easily from a folder or ext3 image using Singularity 2.4, if your choice is to develop, making changes, and then finalize.
-This approach is **not** recommended - your changes are not recorded and thus the image not reproducible.
+Note that you are able to convert easily from a folder or ext3 image using Singularity 2.4.
+If your choice is to develop, making changes, and then finalize, this approach is **not** recommended - your changes are not recorded and thus the image not reproducible.

 **Mount Points**